Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/nvmctrl/secure_dataflash_DS_TE_ls60/readme.md

 ![output](images/output_dataflash_example.png)

-6. Tied down the PA08 pin with a jumper
+6. Tied down the PA08 pin with a jumper (Remove short from Vcc and connect it to GND to create a falling edge)
 7. The following Secure Data Flash content should be observed on console, meaning the Secure Data Flash Tamper Erase Row 0 was performed because of RTC Tamper Detection:

 ![output](images/output_dataflash_erased.png)